Research and Internship Opportunities

 Throughout the summer, SURP sponsors a number of co-curricular events and outings.
 Past events have included a welcome barbeque, a guided tour of the Getty Museum, and a movie night.
 Faculty mentors hold workshops and seminars throughout the summer to help SURP students build their research and presentation skills.

-The Undergraduate Research Opportunity Program (UROP) provides financial support for students who wish to engage in faculty-mentored research.
+Independent Undergraduate Research Program (IURP) provides financial support for students who wish to engage in faculty-mentored research.
 Financial support includes funds for research stipends, supplies, and travel.
 Over the years, a broad range of research projects in all disciplines have been funded.

 Held annually, the Symposium provides an opportunity for students to share their research and creativity with the LMU community.
 Presentation formats include paper presentations, panel discussions, poster sessions, and showcases of creative endeavors.
 Creative activities may include performances in music, dance, and theatre as well as exhibits in the visual arts and film.